galactic-forensics/website/content/authors/reto/_index.md

 Early on in life I was already fascinated by the stars.
 First with a small 6" Newton type reflector, then with an 11" Cassegrain type telescope I observed planets, galaxies, an other objects, which fostered my fascination for Astronomy.
 After high school, I went to the <a href="https://www.unibe.ch" target="_blank">University of Bern</a>
-in Switzerland and received first my BSc in Physics with Astronomy in 2008 and then my MSc in Physics in 2010.
+in Switzerland and received first my BSc in Physics and Astronomy in 2008 and then my MSc in Physics in 2010.
 I then moved to the University of Chicago, from where I received my PhD in 2016 for the thesis entitled: “Deciphering Galactic Chemical Evolution: Iron and Nickel Isotopes and Cosmic Ray Exposure Ages of Presolar Silicon Carbide Grains”.
 During my PhD I helped build the